Vishal-The-Nonpareil/Html_Project/README.md

 # Html_Project
-Static website only using Html
+Static blog website only using Html